cpske/ISP/code-quality/code-quality-tools.md

 title: Tools to Check Code Quality
 ---

 Tools can check coding style and possible code problems, such as semantic errors or use of undefined variables.
 They are called "linters", "static analyzers", or "code auditors".

-"Lint" comes from the `lint` tool for C-language programs.
+The name "lint" comes from the classic `lint` tool for C-language programs.

 Tools can find:

 1. Coding Problems
    - language violations
-   - unused variables
+   - unused variables and unused imports
    - variables used before assignment
    - possible unintended behavior
    - dangerous code
 2. Style Problems
-   - violations of coding style convention
+   - violation of coding style convention
-   - violations of commenting convention
+   - violation of commenting convention
    - inconsistent coding style

-## Coding Style and Code Analysis Tools
+## Coding Quality Tools

 "[*Python Code Quality: Tools & Best Practices*][real-python-code-quality]" article in [Real Python][real-python-code-quality] discribes the benefits of code analysis and what teach tools does.

-This [Github repo][github-code-analysis-tools] has more details and even more tools.

 The top tools for Python are: